d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 *Limitations* will be imposed on buffer size and message size.
 * An empty buffer signals to the consumer that no more data is available.
 This relates to the `ipc-finalizer` which, in this model, would connect to the relevant semaphores and buffers and simply send an empty buffer to indicate the end of data collection.
 * A *message cannot be split* in this model, thus a message shall always fit in a buffer.

+# UPDATE May 19

+## Call tracing finalization & bugfixes

+* removal of ZMQ from all layers

+### Module ID Shrinking

+* 64 -> 4 + checks that no collision has been made

+### Final form of the protocol

+* new termination sequence

+## Receiving function arguments

+### Encoding

+* alternatives, how to approach
+* how to implement in library

+### Storage

+* influenced by the needs of the testing phase
+* packet size important, individual data size not important

+## Hijacking arguments in the testing phase

+* constness - see `TODO`
+* validate approach that modifies the IR

+### Possible improvements

+* just thoughts, **most of those are pretty extreme**

+### Performance thoughts

+* nontemporal x86 mem store instructions

+* multithreaded `llcap-server` possible for capture processing
+    * queueing only has to ensure that `free` semaphore signalling follows the buffer index order
+* avoiding

+### Overhead thoughts

+* reducing multiple-compilation overhead by adjusting instrumentation to instrumenting for "tracing and caputre at the same time"
+    * maybe branch predictors will help us? (can we help the branch predictors ourselves?)